Newsletter

 View All Episodes

-The Digital Orthopedics Conference San Francisco was created to bridge the worlds of digital health and clinical orthopaedics and thereby catalyze the adoption of technology in musculoskeletal care.
-It is led by Dr. Stefano Bini from the University of California San Francisco (UCSF) Department of Orthopaedic Surgery
+The Digital Orthopedics Conference San Francisco was created to bridge the worlds of digital health and clinical orthopedics and thereby catalyze the adoption of technology in musculoskeletal care.
+It is led by Dr. Stefano Bini from the University of California San Francisco (UCSF) Department of Orthopedic Surgery.

 Host